adamjez/salus-controls/README.md

 Follow these instructions to find out your device ID:
 1. Log in to https://salus-it500.com with email and password used in the mobile app
-2. Click on the device
+2. Click on the device you want to add
 3. You will be redirected to next page.
-In the URL, there is the device ID as *devId* query parameter In the
+In the URL, there is the device ID as *devId* query parameter.

 > Example URL: https://salus-it500.com/public/control.php?devId=34508332